Liminal-Earth/custom-spirit-box/README.md

 But it got us thinking — could we modify a spirit box to only use CHRISTMAS MUSIC.
 Would it be possible?

-So we developed a 'Christmas Spirit Box' that plays cut up 500ms audio samples from beloved Christmas songs in a random order (there's a bit of delay and reverb added to make it slightly more spooky sounding).
-The bits will be unrecognizable but still give off that festive vibe.
+So we developed a 'Christmas Spirit Box' that plays cut up 500ms audio samples from beloved Christmas songs in a random order.

 We had a lot of fun developing it — and now we’re wondering… What other custom boxes can we do in the future?